GoogleCloudPlatform/cloud-opensource-python/best_practices/README.rst

 **2. Avoid depending on unstable release version dependencies**

 - It’s not recommended to depend on non-GA packages.
-- Avoid depending on pre-release, post-release and development release version.
+- Avoid depending on pre-release, post-release and development release versions.
-- Dependency version should be final release. (`PEP 440`_)
+- Dependency versions should be final release. (`PEP 440`_)
 - GA packages must not depend on non-GA packages.

 **3. Version range upper bound should be updated when there is a newer version available as soon as possible.**

-- We allow 30 days grace period for package owners to migrate to support new major version bump of the dependencies.
+- We allow a 30 day grace period for package owners to migrate to support new major version bump of the dependencies.

 **4. Minimize dependencies**